2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/compare-apis/settings-resources.md

 * `App.Settings` - a `AppCode.Data.AppSettings` based on [ITypedItem] with app settings
 * `App.Resources` - a `AppCode.Data.AppResources` based on [ITypedItem] with app resources

+> [!TIP]
+> The strongly typed code is much more robust - and typed.
+> So using App.Resources will provide intellisense (if [VS Code is configured correctly](xref:xref:Guides.VsCode.Index)).
+>
+> You can also use the `?.` operator to avoid null-errors, such as `App.Resources?.Title` since we're using the new Roslyn compiler for strongly typed code.

 ### Dynamic Code